 Comfrey is a sturdy perennial and is hard to remove once it is established, so plan its placement carefully!

-Additionally, the flowers on nasturtiums attract pollinators, which increases the chance these pollinators will also pay a visit to your peach tree’s flowers while they’re in full bloom.
+- The flowers on nasturtiums attract pollinators, which increases the chance these pollinators will also pay a visit to your peach tree’s flowers while they’re in full bloom

 Nasturtiums come in a wide range of colors, and their sand-dollar-shaped leaves are attention-grabbing.
 They also have no problem growing in poor soil, as long as it’s well-draining.